Kontantstøtte – care allowance

 • payslips – Lønnsslipp for the entire period for which we are applying for the benefit and an annual income statement from the employer – Lønns og trekkoppgave

-• confirmation from another EEA country, e.g. Poland, that we have been covered by the social security system for at least 5 years (if this condition has been met in Norway, confirmation is not needed)
+• confirmation from another EEA NOK, e.g. from Poland, that we have been covered by the social security system for at least 5 years (if this condition has been met in Norway, confirmation is not needed)

 if applicable